benjbuch/octo_waffle/part_01-basic_interactions.md

     ## [1] "fmol_to_abs" "N_fmol"

-If the last statement in a function is an expression, it is implicitly returned.
+If the last statement in a function is an expression (instead of an assignment), it is implicitly returned.
 So, we can simplify.

 ``` r
 fmol_to_abs <- function(fmol) {